 file.

-Finally, run Gazebo with the test.world
+Finally, run Gazebo with the test.sdf

 file (you may want to zoom out a bit):